If you were hurt in a boating accident, a Mobile personal injury attorney from Morris Bart can help you seek compensation for your losses.

 There are several steps you can take to help with your case.
 The first is reporting your accident to the proper authorities.
 According to the ALEA, you must notify the Alabama Marine Patrol within 10 days of your accident.
 This is important because it establishes an official record of your incident.

 Maintain records of your medical care and accident-related costs.
-This includes health care bills, vessel repair receipts, and your wage records.
+This includes health care bills, vessel repair receipts, and wage records.
 Our lawyers can use this information to calculate and prove your losses.

 We Will Not Back Down from Taking Legal Action, If Necessary